Probabilistic Control and Majorization of Optimal Control: Background

 \subsection{Information-Theoretic projections}

-In probabilistic machine learning the state of knowledge, a.k.a. the belief of the reasoning entity, is taken to be identical with a probability over all possible outcomes.
-As such beliefs are governed by the same quantitative rules as probabilities.
-Inference principles therefore determine how to update a prior belief into a posterior belief when new information becomes available.
-Bayesian inference can be used to process information that is represented by the outcome of experiments, i.e. empirical evidence, and describes rules to accommodate the prior accordingly, yielding the posterior.
+is that the state of knowledge, a.k.a. the belief, of the reasoning entity {is associated with} the probability over all possible outcomes.
+Inference principles govern how to update a prior belief into a posterior belief when new information becomes available and the state of knowledge changes.
+Bayesian inference can be used to process information that is represented by the outcome of experiments, i.e. empirical evidence.
 The Information- and Moment-projection, respectively abbreviated to the I- and M-projection, are information-theoretic concepts that can be used to process information represented by constraints that affect the belief space.
-We could arguably refer to such evidence as {structural}.
-Both concepts are based on the relative entropy
+We could refer to such evidence as {structural}.